thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="export-zip-file"}
 ### How to export objects
 To export objects, follow these steps.
-To export custom SpotApps, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html#export-spotapps).
+To export custom collections of related TML files, refer to [Migrate multiple TML files]({{ site.baseurl }}/admin/ts-cloud/tml-import-export-multiple.html#export-multiple).

 1. Navigate to the **Answers**, **Liveboards**, or **Data** page from the top navigation bar, depending on the object(s) you want to export.